 Cord Blood Awareness Month

-Cord Blood Awareness Month is observed in July.
+Cord Blood Awareness Month is observed in July and sponsored by the Parent’s Guide to Cord Blood Foundation.
 Today, stem cells are mainly used in the treatment of disease and tissue regeneration.
-They mostly come from one of three sources – cord blood, bone marrow and peripheral blood.
+They typically come from one of three sources – cord blood, bone marrow and peripheral blood.
 Cord blood stem cells are found in the blood of the umbilical cord.
-With their instant availability at birth and demonstrated utility, cord blood is quickly becoming a well known source of stem cells by transplant physicians.
+With their instant availability at birth and demonstrated utility, cord blood is quickly becoming a well-known source of stem cells by transplant physicians.